Strength

 Reading the Card

-The upright Strength card is not as some assume, about taming your emotions; that is repressing yourself.
-Instead, it is realizing you are a being of two halves, and you need to respect your inner emotions but realize they are not helpful at all times.
-More than taming, the message is do not let your negative emotions grow into uncontrollable beasts inside you.
+The Upright Strength card is not, as some assume, about 'taming' your emotions; that is merely repressing yourself.
+It is realizing you are a being of two halves.
+You need to respect your inner emotions, while realizing they are not helpful at all times.
+More than taming, the message is: do not let your negative emotions grow into uncontrollable beasts inside you.

-The Strength card signifies you will meet a challenging situation that brings up inner emotions that are powerful, destructive and will grow over time unless checked.
-Your best route is to channel that energy away from combat and into moving forward without fighting, but also without just placating and letting go.
-After all, this is a Major Arcana card, so whatever is causing this is important and not just an argument of the day or a bad meeting at the office.
+The Strength card signifies you will meet a challenging situation that brings up powerful, destructive inner emotions that will grow over time unless checked.
+Your best route is to channel that energy away from combat and into moving forward without fighting, but also without simply placating or letting go.
+After all, this is a Major Arcana card.
+Whatever is causing this is profoundly important, not just a passing argument or a bad meeting at the office.

-The upright card signifies you can succeed and get past the beast in front of you.
-Other cards around the Strength card or the question asked will tell you something about the situation that brought this beast to stand in your path.
+The Upright card signifies you can succeed and get past the beast in front of you.
+Surrounding cards, or the question asked, will tell you something about the situation that brought this beast to stand in your path.
 Options to progress beyond it may include:

-- Respect works better than hate.
-Both get returned, but only one of them is received as a gift.
-Especially true when the beast is an old version of you trapped in a previous situation.
-The gift is often telling yourself something as simple as ‘You did all that anyone in the same situation could have’.
+- Respect Works Better Than Hate: Both get returned, but only one is received as a gift.
+This is especially true when the beast is an old version of you trapped in a previous situation.
+Telling yourself something as simple as 'You did all that anyone in the same situation could have' is sometimes all it takes to silence guilt and a lifetime of 'what if' and 'if only'.

-- Understanding goes a long way, and you may find yourself understanding yourself because parts of the beast are you.
-Perhaps the problem is you just don’t want to do something because it takes you out of your safety zone or is uncomfortable for you.
+- Understanding Goes a Long Way: You may find yourself understanding yourself, because parts of the beast are you.
+Perhaps the problem is simply that you do not want to do something because it takes you out of your safety zone.
 Get to understand the beast before you fight it.
-There may be no real battle there other than making a decision requiring true inner strength.
+There may be no real battle there, other than making a decision requiring true strength.

-- Sometimes you need to give failure the option to succeed.
-Let it go despite knowing the probable outcome but protect yourself from it.
-Everyone has their own path and has to learn by walking it, even if that path takes something (or someone) away from you.
+- Allow Failure to Succeed: Sometimes you need to let a situation go, despite knowing the probable outcome.
+Protect yourself from it, but let it happen.
+Everyone has their own path and must learn by walking it, even if that path takes something (or someone) away from you.
 Space is the only way some injuries heal.

-And finally, labelling anything big with the word ‘inevitable’ raises more emotion and requires more inner strength than you ever thought possible, but better now instead of at the last moment.
-No matter who you are or how successful your life, you will always have to do this on occasion.
-Save your energy, accept and then start to fix it rather than fighting it.
+Finally, labeling anything big with the word 'inevitable' raises more emotion and requires more inner strength than you ever thought possible.
+It is better to face it now, instead of at the last moment.
+No matter how successful your life, you will always have to do this on occasion.
+Save your energy: accept the reality, and then start to fix it rather than blindly fighting it.

-The reversed Strength card suggests something will happen that will knock you emotionally.
+The reversed Strength card suggests something will knock you emotionally.

-The Strength card is not about the other person; it is a Major Arcana and these cards are all about you.
-When they involve another person, the Major Arcana cards are not talking about them, but the effect on you, and this is the thing to be careful of.
-Everyone tells you the Strength card is a balance but they don’t really say what that means in the reversal; it means your energy is not just going out to hit your opponent, it is also training another beast to rear its head inside you later.
+Everyone notes that Strength is about balance, but few explain what that means in a Reversal: it means your energy is not just going out to hit your opponent; it is training a new beast to rear its head inside you later.
 When you lose it, the beast gains it.

 When you lose it, the beast gains it.

-Balance in the reversal is not about winning or losing.
-It is about maintaining your true self when others are raging or hurting.
-It is about staying true to your own values, because that is your real strength and that forms your true armor.
+Balance in the Reversal is not about winning or losing.
+It is about maintaining your Self when others are raging or hurting.
+It is about staying true to your own values, because that is your real strength and your true armor.

-More than many other cards, the reversed strength card is not a prediction.
-It is a warning; look at the beast on the card.
-This is what you are in danger of creating inside yourself if you don’t take care.
+More than many other cards, the Reversed Strength card is not a prediction.
+It is a warning.
+Look at the beast on the card.
+This is what you are in danger of creating inside yourself if you are not careful.

-In psychological (Jungian) terms, the beast may represent the potential for unresolved issues within your self to fester until they become part of your shadow-self.
-This is the part of your psyche that constantly undermines and represses your actions, and is the part of you that Tarot readers try to read when they perform a shadow reading.
+In Jungian terms, the beast represents the potential for unresolved issues to fester until they become part of your Shadow.
+This is the part of the psyche that constantly undermines your conscious actions, and it is exactly the aspect that Tarot readers explore when performing a 'Shadow reading'.

 Card Design Process

-Recalling other Tarot decks, it became obvious that the lion was rarely fearsome; it was often dog sized or appeared tame.
-A lion on a strength card should not look like a dog.
-It should not look like a lion either.
+Looking at other Tarot decks, it is obvious that the lion is rarely fearsome; it is often dog-sized or appears entirely tame.
+A lion on a Strength card should not look like a dog.
+It should not look like a normal lion, either.
 It should look like a monster.

 The Nemean Lion was a monster.
 But what should it look like?
-It should look like ancient statues of lions; less like a lion and more like a towering, giant bear with a smaller than expected head but oversized paws.
-And that’s what you see on the card.
+It was decided it should resemble ancient statues of lions: less like a realistic feline and more like a towering, giant bear with a smaller head and oversized paws.
+That is what you see on the card.

-The source material for the Nemean Lion’s pose was actually the author’s cat, originally taken in as a stray.
-A particular trait of this cat, Bertie, was raising one paw and growling, ready to swipe if he didn’t like what was happening.
-The raised paw was slowly turned into a friendly handshake over time, a story that goes very well with the Strength card!
+The source material for the Nemean Lion’s pose was the author’s cat, originally taken in as a stray.
+A particular trait of this cat, Bertie, was raising one paw and growling, ready to swipe if he disliked a situation.
+Over time, that raised paw slowly turned into a friendly handshake, a story that resonates perfectly with the theme of the Strength card.

 Final Words

-The Strength tarot card symbolizes the power of understanding, patience and compassion over inner thoughts of brute force or verbal aggression.
-It encouraging calm assertiveness and strength of character to maintain your true self.
+The Strength card symbolizes the power of understanding, patience, and compassion over inner urges of brute force or verbal aggression.
+It encourages calm assertiveness and strength of character to maintain your Self.

-It does not suggest people-pleasing, placating or ignoring situations to avoid conflict.
-If it is time to fight, do it with rationality, patience and always showing your true face rather than an angry and uncontrolled beast.
+It does not suggest people-pleasing, placating, or ignoring situations to avoid conflict.
+If it is time to fight, do so with rationality and patience, always showing your true face rather than unleashing an angry, uncontrolled beast.

-Finally, sometimes it is better not to let emotions rise, and instead walk away.
-Choose patience to form a better strategy to fight another day and on your terms.
+Finally, remember that sometimes it is better to prevent emotions from rising and simply walk away.
+Choose patience.
+Form a better strategy, and fight another day on your own terms.